 We need to open (mount) InstallESD.dmg file now.
 You can run the following terminal command from inside OS X Mavericks 10.9 DP1.

-6) Mount BaseSystem.dmg which is inside the volume mounted in previous step.
+6) Mount BaseSystem.dmg which is inside the volume mounted in the previous step.

-Run following command from inside newly mounted volume called ‘OS X Install ESD’.
+Run the following command from inside newly mounted volume called ‘OS X Install ESD’.

 Wait for some time to get over of mounting BaseSystem.